 Connecting Bundles

 Welcome to part 2 of the Massdriver getting started guide!
 In part 1, you learned how to publish, configure, and deploy a bundle.
-Now you'll learn how to connect bundles together to share information between them using artifacts - one of Massdriver's most powerful features.
+Now you'll learn how to connect bundles together to share information between them using resources - one of Massdriver's most powerful features.

 What You'll Learn